249 Morrill Hall

 3103 Carl R. Woese Institute for Genomic Biology

 Mail: 286 Morrill Hall, 505 S. Goodwin Ave, Urbana, IL 61801

 Postdoctoral Fellow, U. Toronto, 2007-9

-Mutualism coevolution: evolutionary and ecological genetics of plant-microbe interactions; evolutionary responses to global change
+symbiosis and mutualism evolution; evolutionary and ecological genetics of plant-microbe interactions; mobile genetic element and plasmid evolution; evolutionary responses to global change

 My research focuses on the evolution of mutualisms, which are most generally defined as species interactions that increase the fitness of both (or all) partners.
 Mutualisms are ubiquitous!
 And they include some of the most important species interactions in nature (for example: mitochondria, mycorrhizae, gut endosymbionts).
 Though, at first impression, these friendly interactions might appear tightly coevolved, instead they may be characterized by temporal and spatial heterogeneity, cheating, even evolutionary instability.

-I try to take a multidisciplinary approach and use diverse methods that traditionally are associated with the fields of quantitative genetics (multivariate statistics, greenhouse experiments), population and molecular genetics (genotyping, sequence analysis, expression assays), and ecology (field manipulations, collections) to understand multiple aspects of the evolution of mutualisms.
+I take a multidisciplinary approach and use diverse methods from the fields of quantitative genetics, population genetics, molecular biology, and ecology to understand multiple aspects of mutualism evolution.